nicklockwood/GLView/README.md

 	- (BOOL)presentFramebuffer;

 Call this method to update the view and display the result of any previous drawing commands.
 This would typically be called at the end of a drawing loop.

+    - (void)startAnimating;

+Begin animating the view.
+This will cause the `step:` method to be called repeatedly every 60th second, allowing you to do frame-by-frame animation of your OpenGL geometry.

+    - (void)stopAnimating;

+Pauses the animation.
+The elapsedTime property is not automatically reset so calling `startAnimating` again will resume the animation from the point at which it stopped.

+    - (BOOL)isAnimating;

+Returns YES if the view is currently animating and NO if it isn't.

+    - (void)step:(NSTimeInterval)dt;

+This method is called every 60th of a second while the view is animating.
+The dt paramater is the time (in seconds) since the last step (this will usually be ~1/60 seconds depending on the complexity of your rendering code and device performance).
+The default implementation does nothing, but you can override this method to create your own animation logic.

 GLImage properties